Class overview | |

 Common Missile Compartment (CMC)

-In addition to the missile tubes, the CMC program also provides systems to
+In addition to the missile tubes, the CMC program also provides systems to support the missiles and the launch equipment, including power, cooling,

 gas venting, and launch hardware and software.
-The Navy’s Strategic
+The Navy’s Strategic Systems Program is responsible for CMC development efforts.

-Workers stand in the four-tube "Quad Pack" built as part of the CMC Program.
+Workers stand in the four tube "Quad-Pack" built as part of the CMC Program.
 (GDEB Photo via US Navy)

 Columbia-Class Submarine Size